adnanthedataanalyst/Logistic-Regression-predicting-Student-Dropout/README.md

 ## Introduction

-This project aims to develop a logistic regression model for predicting student dropouts based on a dataset containing student demographics, academic performance, and socio-economic information.
+This project aims to develop a logistic regression model for predicting undergraduate student dropouts based on a dataset containing student demographics, academic performance, and socio-economic information.
 The goal is to create a robust predictive model that can assist educational institutions in allocating resources efficiently, implementing early interventions, and providing support to at-risk students.
 The analysis is conducted using R programming language, covering data loading, exploration, and logistic regression model building.
 Additionally, techniques such as confusion matrices and ROC curves are introduced to enhance the accuracy assessment of the predictive model.

 **Note**: You can find the RMarkdown file containing codes and results, as well as the Excel file used in this study, in this repository.

-### Dataset Description
-This dataset, crafted by experts from the [VALORIZA Research Center and Polytechnic Institute of Portalegre](https://zenodo.org/records/5777340#.Y7FJotJBwUE), compiles information on students in diverse undergraduate degrees.
-It includes details from enrollment, such as academic path and socio-economic factors, as well as academic performance at the first and second semesters.
-The dataset is designed for building classification models to predict students' dropout and success at the end of the course duration.

 ## Problem Statement

 Student dropout is a significant concern for educational institutions, as it not only affects the individual student's academic progress but also influences resource allocation and institutional planning.
 Identifying factors contributing to student dropout and building an accurate predictive model can enable timely interventions and support systems, ultimately reducing dropout rates.
 This project addresses the need for an effective logistic regression model to predict student dropouts based on relevant features.